 There was a shared sigh of solidarity from the women.

-“I know and we’re the ones left tryin’ to hold the family together,” replied Mrs Anderson.
+'And we’re the ones left tryin’ to hold the family together,' replied Mrs Anderson.

 Holding the family together was becoming harder by the day.
 Brenda’s mum was thankful she only had daughters.
 She didn’t have to answer a knock on the door and explain why her teenage son wasn’t on the streets stoning soldiers like the rest of his contemporaries.
 Her husband, with his Scottish roots, could just about be excused his impartiality on the grounds that he was foreign.
 A son, born and bred in Belfast, would be an entirely different matter.
 He’d be expected to support the ‘cause’.